dell/csm-docs/content/docs/deployment/helm/drivers/installation/unity.md

 The CSI Driver for Dell Unity XT supports iSCSI connectivity.

 If you use the iSCSI protocol, set up the iSCSI initiators as follows:
-- Ensure that the iSCSI initiators are available on both Controller and Worker nodes.
-- Kubernetes nodes must have access (network connectivity) to an iSCSI port on the Dell Unity XT array that has IP interfaces.
-Manually create IP routes for each node that connects to the Dell Unity XT.
+- Ensure that each Kubernetes worker node has network connectivity to an iSCSI port on the Dell Unity XT array, allowing access via IP interfaces.
+Manually create the necessary IP routes.
-- All Kubernetes nodes must have the _iscsi-initiator-utils_ package for CentOS/RHEL or _open-iscsi_ package for Ubuntu installed, and the _iscsid_ service must be enabled and running.
+- Ensure that the necessary iSCSI initiator utilities are installed on each Kubernetes worker node.
+This typically includes the _iscsi-initiator-utils_ package for RHEL or _open-iscsi_ package for Ubuntu.
-  To do this, run the `systemctl enable --now iscsid` command.
+- Enable and start the _iscsid_ service on each Kubernetes worker node.
+This service is responsible for managing the iSCSI initiator.
+You can enable the service by running the following command on all worker nodes: `systemctl enable --now iscsid`
 - Ensure that the unique initiator name is set in _/etc/iscsi/initiatorname.iscsi_.

 For more information about configuring iSCSI, see [Dell Host Connectivity guide](https://www.delltechnologies.com/asset/en-us/products/storage/technical-support/docu5128.pdf).